 In addition, for a traditional IRA, once you reach 70 1/2 you must take required minimum distributions.
-If you own real estate you can't usually sell it off in portions, so if there is not enough cash in your IRA account to cover your required distributions this can cause problems.
+If you own real estate, you can't usually sell it off in portions, so if there is not enough cash in your IRA account to cover your required distributions, this requirement can cause problems.

 If you are an experienced real estate investor, and you know you can earn attractive returns by buying raw land, flipping properties, or accumulating rental real estate, then using IRA funds may make sense for you.
 You must defer withdrawing income or gains until age 59 1/2, but inside the IRA you can roll funds from one project to the next with no tax consequences.

 Finding a Custodian for Real Estate IRAs

-As IRAs have special tax benefits, an IRA must have a custodian that keeps track of and reports to the IRS on deposits, withdrawals, and year-end balances.
+As IRAs have special tax benefits, an IRA must have a custodian who keeps track of, and reports to the IRS on, deposits, withdrawals, and year-end balances.

-Many custodians will allow you to open what is called a self-directed IRA.
+Many custodians will allow you to open what is called a "self-directed IRA."
 They charge an annual or quarterly fee to provide the necessary reporting.
-Many of these custodians provide literature and links to the IRS rules that apply, but most of them will not give you legal or tax advice, meaning it's up to you to make sure you are following the rules.
+Many of these custodians provide literature and links to the IRS rules that apply, but most of them will not give you legal or tax advice, meaning that it's up to you to make sure you are following the rules.